EFeru/hoverboard-firmware-hack-FOC/README.md

 - **Error 002**: Hall sensor short circuit
 - **Error 004**: Motor NOT able to spin (Possible causes: motor phase disconnected, MOSFET defective, operational Amplifier defective, motor blocked)

-The error codes above are reported for each motor in the variables **errCode_Left** and **errCode_Right** for Left motor (long wired motor) and Right motor (short wired motor), respectively.
+The error codes above are reported for each motor in the variables **rtY_Left.z_errCode** and **rtY_Right.z_errCode** for Left motor (long wired motor) and Right motor (short wired motor), respectively.
 In case of error, the motor power is reduced to 0, while an audible (fast beep) can be heard to notify the user.

 ### Demo videos